 Also, the medium of instruction should be in English.
 If you prefer to appoint a tutor for your homeschooling children, make sure the instructions are given in English.

 The homeschool law of Illinois doesn’t require the homeschoolers to submit any form of records.
 However, keeping a portfolio record will be beneficial for the future.
-The portfolio should include the standardized tests the homeschooler took during the homeschooling period, an overview of the curriculum, materials, worksheets, and assignment completed by the student, and a general progress report for the entire homeschooling period.
+The portfolio should include the standardized tests the homeschooler took during the homeschooling period, an overview of the curriculum, materials, worksheets, and assignments completed by the student, and a general progress report for the entire homeschooling period.

 Homeschooling Laws, regulations and Requirements in Indiana